 From the top, a long way back down:

 The descent definitely hurt the ankle, but took far less time than the ascent (though there were many more mosquito bites).
 Several people on their ascent wanted to know why we were heading down so early and were surprised to hear we camped out on the summit.
 A terrific way to spend my birthday morning, and I’m thankful to have seen Central Oregon from such great heights.
-Special thanks to Peter for traipsing across state lines to climb with me, and to Jessica and her husband Chris for hosting me in Portland.
+Special thanks to Peter for traipsing across state lines to climb with me, and to Jessica for hosting me in Portland.